nnhida/ukl-serverless/README.md

 # 📝 Feedback Form with Image Upload (AWS Serverless)

-This repository contains the source code for a school project created by students of **XI TKJ 2 SMK Telkom Malang** as part of their UKL (Uji Kompetensi Level) assessment.
+This repository contains the source code for UKL XI TKJ 2 SMK Telkom Malang.
 The project demonstrates how to build a simple full-stack serverless application using AWS.

 ## ✨ Features